breach-report/breachreport-api/docs/03-manage-emails-domains.md

 **Request method:** `DEL`

-The API call accepts a previously added domain's ID and removes the associated domain entry from the account.
+The API call accepts a Domain ID and removes the associated domain from the account.

 The request returns a response code and a status message.